• Follow Us

 Permits and entry rules

 The State of Sikkim is divided into 3 areas based on travel restrictions.
-Some part of the state requires Inner Line Permit, some parts require a Protected Area Permit and some other part require a Restricted Area Permit.
+Some part of the state requires an Inner Line Permit, some parts require a Protected Area Permit and some other part require a Restricted Area Permit.
 The entire state of Sikkim falls under one of the three categories.

 If you are an international traveller and have already come to the region without obtaining a proper permit, HUMRO TOURS will assist you in arranging the same.
 Foreign visitors must first get a tourist permit before entering Sikkim.
-This Inner Line Permit (ILP) is issued at a number of places but most tourists collect it on arrival at Siliguri or at the entry check post.
+This Inner Line Permit (ILP) is issued at several places but most tourists collect it on arrival at Siliguri or at the entry check post.
 Double-check your ILP details with our executive if you are travelling during a holiday or arriving late in the evening as the issuing offices do not remain open 24 hours.

 Foreigners can avail of only 15 days permit to visit Sikkim which can be extended for a further period of 30 days in two spells of 15 days each.
 This extension is given by the Sikkim government home department in Gangtok.
-The permit can be arranged very easily at several places including at Siliguri, Darjeeling or at Rongpo and Malli on the Bengal - Sikkim border.
+The permit can be arranged very easily at several places including Siliguri, Darjeeling, Rongpo and Malli on the Bengal - Sikkim border.
 The permits can also be obtained from the Indian Embassy in different places.
 International travellers need to carry two copies of the photograph and passport.
 The process barely takes 15 minutes for an individual, if you are travelling in a group, the time required for the formality would proportionately increase.

 There are further restrictions on visiting several places deeper inside Sikkim.
 Both domestic and foreign visitors require special permits to visit Tsomgo, Nathula area which is a day tour from Gangtok.
 Foreigners can only visit Tsongo but not Nathula.
-Similarly, special permits are required to visit North Sikkim where foreigners are not allowed to visit the Gurudongmar lake area, although permits for the trek to Green Lake in the same area can be arranged.
+Similarly, special permits are required to visit North Sikkim where foreigners are not allowed to visit the Gurudongmar Lake area, although permits for the trek to Green Lake in the same area can be arranged.

 All the permits can be collected from the Indian Missions in different countries.
 It can also be collected from Foreigners' Regional Registration Offices in Calcutta, Delhi, Madras & Bombay or the Office of the Assistant Resident Commissioner, Govt. of Sikkim, Calcutta or the office of the Deputy Director (Tourism), Govt. of Sikkim, New Delhi.